A Company that Stands by their Word

 — Darn Tough Vermont: customer service

 Like many in the outdoor community, I have long extolled the virtues of Darn Tough Vermont.
-Not only is it a proud family run business that focuses on manufacturing excellence, its products come with a lifetime guarantee, a rare commodity for something which is ostensibly nondurable.
-The company’s philosophy is simple: wear out a pair of Darn Tough socks and they will replace them, no ifs ands or buts about it.
-Typically, worn-out pairs can be returned and replaced at, your local outdoor shop where you purchased them, Darn Tough booths at outdoor events or mailed in.
-This is all very well if you live in continental U.S. but what if suppose you live overseas, in this case Tokyo, Japan and purchased your socks through an online retailer – would the warranty still hold?
+Not only is it a proud family-run business that focuses on manufacturing excellence, but its products come with a lifetime guarantee, a rare commodity for something that is ostensibly nondurable.
+The company’s philosophy is simple: wear out a pair of Darn Tough socks, and they will replace them, no ifs ands or buts about it.
+Typically, worn-out pairs can be returned and replaced at your local outdoor shop where you purchased them, at Darn Tough booths at outdoor events, or mailed in.
+This is all very well if you live in the continental U.S., but what if you live overseas—in this case, in Tokyo, Japan—and purchased your socks through an online retailer?
+Would the warranty still hold?

 Preparing the socks for return shipping.

 The cost of mailing the two pairs via regular airmail along with the Warranty Form, from Tokyo to Vermont was only ¥330 ($2.70 USD).
 Darn Tough then pays for the return postage with your replacements arriving priority mailed in a padded envelope.
 For domestic returns, Darn Tough suggests a turnaround time of 15 business days for processing and shipping.
-Internationally in this case from Tokyo, the total time from first email contact to receiving the replacement socks was around 30 business days.
-So there you have it, socks which are replaceable, free of charge, for life – what more could you ask for.
+Internationally, in this case from Tokyo, the total time from the first email contact to receiving the replacement socks was around 30 business days.
+So there you have it: socks that are replaceable, free of charge, for life—what more could you ask for?

 Identical replacement pairs arrive from Darn Tough Vermont.

 I’m in Tokyo as well and have just ordered some Darn Tough socks.

 Good to hear.
 These days they’re the only brand of socks I wear, absolutely love ’em.